tav/gitfund/mvp/app/page/gitfund.md

 <div class="image"><a href="/static/gfx/b9ff596df9a42b50a52653153816c6a56eb06328-budget-piechart.png"><img src="/static/gfx/b9ff596df9a42b50a52653153816c6a56eb06328-budget-piechart.png"></a></div>

 The Beta will launch with an initial set of projects.
-If you'd like your project to be part of the Beta launch, then please leave a supportive comment below with a brief description and a link to your project/repo.
+If you'd like your project to be part of the Beta launch, then please [add your project here](/get.funded), and we'll get in touch before the launch.

 And, if you can, chip in as an [individual donor](/back.gitfund) or get your company to [sponsor GitFund](/back.gitfund?plan=bronze).
 You will get lots of good karma and all of us in the open source community will be grateful for what you've made possible.